Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 |GEO-KOMPSAT HRIT|GK-2A HRIT|
 |MSG PGS|MSG Raw Data|

-4. The broadcast will show up as a bump that occasionally jumps up and down, you should be seeing a few decibels of signal, `SYNCED` and green Reed-Solomon numbers when applicable.
+4. The broadcast will show up as a bump that might occasionally jump up and down, you should be seeing a few decibels of signal, `SYNCED` and green Reed-Solomon numbers when applicable.

-![A screenshot of SatDump taken while receiving Elektro-L LRIT](../../assets/images/Radio/Lrit-SatDump.jpg)
+![A screenshot of SatDump taken while receiving Elektro-L LRIT](../../assets/images/Radio/Lrit-SatDump.jpg) *SatDump mid Elektro LRIT reception*

 5. After the transmission stops or you are satisfied with the results, hit `Stop` on the pipeline